 Question

-Green light is incident normally on a diffraction grating and forms a diffraction pattern on a distant screen.
+Green light of wavelength 550 nm is incident normally on a diffraction grating and produces a diffraction pattern on a screen placed 3.5 m from the diffraction grating.

 Question